examdawn/.github/README.md

 # ExamDawn

-An all-in-one resource site for undergraduate students from [BNU](https://bnu.karnataka.gov.in/english) is a comprehensive digital platform designed to support students throughout their academic journey by providing a wide array of essential resources.
+An all-in-one resource site for undergraduate students from [Bengaluru North University](https://bnu.karnataka.gov.in/english).
+ExamDawn is a comprehensive digital platform designed to support students throughout their academic journey by providing a wide array of essential resources.

+> [!NOTE]
+> ExamDawn is not affiliated to Bengaluru North University or Gopalan College of Commerce.
+This is a project founded by students of BCA in Gopalan College of Commerce and is completely run by volunteers and community.

 > What Does the Site Offer?